Hand-Picked Daily GUN DEALS

 By the end, you'll be able to buy your next set of mags with utter confidence.

 Input into this article came from the PPT editorial team and our writers.
-Together we have a combined shooting experience of 30+ years, including instruction, competition, and multiple shooting disciplines.
+Together, we have a combined shooting experience of 30+ years, including instruction, competition, and multiple shooting disciplines.
+Every model on this list has been hands-on tested by someone on our team and met the standards above.

 We had to make some tough calls.
 If you don’t see your favorite magazine brand, it doesn’t mean we hate it, just that we couldn’t include it this time.